23Ruchil/Blog/_posts/2020-06-27- What-am-I-reading-these-days? .markdown

 7. [Steven Johnson : Where Good Ideas Come From][jekyll-Good]: Well, shower and an evening walk.
 Hahah.
 On a serious note, this goes deeper into how we think and how ideas shape up in our heads.

-8. [The Game : Neil Strauss][jekyll-Niel-Strauss]: Welcome to the community of pickup artisits.
-Isn't this enought to make you read the book?
+8. [The Game : Neil Strauss][jekyll-Niel-Strauss]: Welcome to the community of pickup artists.
+Isn't this enough to make you read the book?

 9. [Super Pumped : The Battle of Uber][jekyll-Uber]: Well, no matter how much all of us criticize/ ridicule Travis Kalanick, he has revolutionized the entire transportation industry through Uber.
 Iska bhi fan ban gaya hun.
 Do watch some of his talks on Youtube!